krebisz/DataAnalyser/documents/SYSTEM_MAP.md

 ### 5.1 Purpose

-The normalization layer is the sole authority for assigning semantic meaning to raw observations.
+The normalization layer is the **sole authority** for assigning semantic meaning to raw observations.

-It is deterministic, explicit, and rule-driven.
+It is:
+- deterministic
+- explicit
+- rule-driven

 ---